-The major disadvantage of the protocol with late loading is the use of temporary prostheses without, in most situations, stability, and retention, generating situations of discomfort; frequent adjustment needs; new surgery to expose the implants, in the case of a two-stage surgical protocol; possible psychological and social problems [18].
-In contrast, the ILI concept includes advantages where discomfort, inconvenience of increased surgical time are eliminated as it is a singlestage procedure [19] and more: splinted implants can decrease the risk of overload in each implant, as it increases the surface area and improves the biomechanical distribution; the patient does not use a removable prosthesis during the initial bone healing phase and thereby increases comfort, function, phonetics, stability and certainly improves psychological factors during this transition period [20].
+The major disadvantage of the protocol with late loading is the use of temporary prostheses without, in most situations, stability, and retention, generating situations of discomfort; frequent adjustment needs; new surgery to expose the implants, in the case of a two-stage surgical protocol; possible psychological and social problems [15].
+In contrast, the ILI concept includes advantages where discomfort, inconvenience of increased surgical time are eliminated as it is a singlestage procedure [16] and more: splinted implants can decrease the risk of overload in each implant, as it increases the surface area and improves the biomechanical distribution; the patient does not use a removable prosthesis during the initial bone healing phase and thereby increases comfort, function, phonetics, stability and certainly improves psychological factors during this transition period [17].

-Therefore, the objective of the present systematic review study was to analyze the clinical success of the immediate loading technique, to present the indication criteria and the follow-up of the procedures.
+Thus, the objective of the present study was to demonstrate, through a systematic review, the clinical success indexes of the immediate loading technique, to present the indication criteria and the follow-up of the procedures.